andyfengc/andyfengc.github.io/_drafts/AngularJS interview questions.md

 AngularJS comes with a set of built-in directives, such as ng-app, ng-model, ng-class, ng-init, ng-repeat.

+## What is controller? ##

+Controller is javascript function that used to provide data and implement logic.

 ## What is DI? ##

 Dependency Injection (DI) is a software design pattern that process how components manage their dependencies.